ngerritsen/redux-map-action-handlers/README.md

 }
 ```

 This allows you create your own middleware while still having the advantage of organizing your action handlers.
-You could even create multiple action handlers to handle different actions after the state has updated.